nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `addmodule INDEX m/MODULE [m/MODULE]...`

-* Adds modules represented by each module code `m/MODULE` to a contact at index `INDEX`
+* Adds modules represented by each module code `m/MODULE` to a contact at Index `INDEX`
-* The `Index` refers to the index number shown in the displayed contact list.
+* The `Index` refers to the Index number shown in the displayed contact list.
 * The `Index` **must be a positive integer** 1, 2, 3, …​ and must exist in the displayed contact list.

 Examples: